-All updated home air conditioners run on R410a, also called as Puron.
+All updated home air conditioners in Austin run on R410a, also called as Puron.
 But this refrigerant will subsequently be discontinued.
-This is a result of a continuous concentration on limiting compounds known to impact the environment.
+This is a result of a continuous concentration on limiting compounds known to negatively impact the environment.

 To understand the “why” that drives cooling regulation, it helps to put it into perspective.
 Two-thirds of the 128.5 million residences in the United States have cooling systems, according to the U.S. Department of Energy.